XiaoqianRuan1/IoU-filter/README.md

 python tools/test_net.py --config-file configs/amd/oshot_clipart_target.yaml --ckpt <pretrain_output_dir>/model_final.pth
 ```

-## Performing the one-shot adaptation
+## Performing the test-time adapation

-To use TTA adaptation procedure and obtain results on one of the AMD please refer to one of the
+To use TTA procedure and obtain results on one of the AMD please refer to one of the
 config files.
 For example for clipart:

 ```bash
 python tools/oshot_net.py --config-file configs/amd/oshot_clipart_target.yaml --ckpt <pretrain_output_dir>/model_final.pth
 ```

+## Acknowledge